pycontw/pycon-etl/README.md

 ```

 > Difference between production and dev/test compose files is dev/test compose file use local build image, and production compose file use the image from docker hub.

-### Local environment with Docker (Windows)

-Same as above, bit do not use Windows Powershell; please use Command Prompt instead.

 ### Production